 - Miscarriage or premature birth in pregnant women

 A diet low in fat and high in iron and calcium can reduce the lead the body absorbs.
 This is because a diet that lacks iron, calcium and zinc will cause the body to absorb lead instead of these needed minerals.

 How Can You Reduce Lead in the Environment?

-- Use only cold water from the cold water tap for cooking or for making baby formula.
-Run water from the cold water tap until the temperature changes.( about 1 minutes)
+- Use only cold water from the cold water tap for cooking or for making baby formula; run water from the cold water tap until the temperature changes (about 1 minute)

 - Once a week, use detergent or wet wipes to mop floors, window sills, furniture, mini blinds or other surfaces that may contain lead in dust